Monviso

 Conservation And Sustainability

 Climate change is rapidly altering the mountain's glaciers and permafrost, with monitoring programs documenting retreat and resulting slope instability.
 The park manages visitor pressure at popular sites including the Po source and the main climbing routes, addressing erosion and waste issues.
-Transboundary cooperation with France addresses landscape-scale conservation including ibex population connectivity.
-The traditional alpine pastoral economy is supported to maintain open meadow habitats.
-The UNESCO Geopark designation provides additional frameworks for sustainable development compatible with geological and ecological heritage protection.
+Transboundary cooperation with France addresses landscape-scale conservation including ibex population connectivity, under the framework of the UNESCO Transboundary Biosphere Reserve.
+[1] The traditional alpine pastoral economy is supported to maintain open meadow habitats.
+The Biosphere Reserve designation provides additional frameworks for sustainable development compatible with geological and ecological heritage protection.

 Visitor Ratings